 - see what cuts you can stick with to save money.

 For example, you might have discovered you enjoy preparing a leisurely meal with your family instead of dining out.
-Similarly, you might find that you prefer the comfort of your couch to a movie-theater experience.
+Similarly, you might find that you prefer the comfort of your couch to a movie-theatre experience.

 Step 4: Track your progress and be realistic with your budget